Long shot drill – Score from outside the penalty box

 • Sliding tackles are not allowed.

-Goalkeeper passes the ball to the striker in his zone.
+The goalkeeper passes the ball to the striker in his zone.

-Striker takes a long distance shot.
+Striker takes a long-distance shot.

 Takeaways

 • Shooting accuracy.
 Long-distance shooting is pointless if the shots miss the target completely.
-Not every shot needs to be a goal, but at the very least they should provide a second chance at goal, either from a rebound or by generating a corner kick.
+Not every shot needs to be a goal, but at the very least, they should provide a second chance at goal, either from a rebound or by generating a corner kick.

 • Timing and reaction.
-Once a striker shoots from long distance, the second striker must be ready to score from a deflection or rebound.
+Once a striker shoots from a long distance, the second striker must be ready to score from a deflection or rebound.
 Defenders should also be ready to block second chances at goal.

 • Goalkeeping.
 This is a great drill for goalkeepers.
 They practice saving long shots while controlling the ball as much as possible to avoid second chances.